Modern Slavery

 Lending policy

-In relation to the properties we lend on, every property has a valuation, which would highlight any safety concerns within the scope of the assessment and ensure the property is suitable for rental.
+In relation to the properties we lend on, every property has a valuation (whether physical or digital), which ensures the property is suitable security.
 Houses of multiple occupancy must be appropriately licensed.
 Specific lending conditions may also be put in place.
 This might include, for example, conditions being imposed on improvements where needed.
 Where we become aware of modern slavery or human trafficking violations relating to a property which we have lent on or are intending to lend on, we will take appropriate action and support the authorities in any investigation.

 Outsourcing and Supplier policy